Home » Soup Recipes » Chicken Pastina Soup

 • Simple – the most classic pastina soup recipe!
 Just pastina cooked chicken broth with parmesan cheese added.
 Use the chicken meat to make sandwiches or a chicken salad.

-• Spicy – add tiny pinch of chili pepper flakes to spice up this Chicken Pastina Soup.
+• Spicy – add a tiny pinch of chili pepper flakes to spice up this Chicken Pastina Soup.

 • Pastina soup with egg – When the pastina is cooked, remove the saucepan from the heat and stir in a beaten egg and a spoonful of butter with the parmesan cheese.